Silejonu/Linux-desktop-post-install/README.md

 - [x] Comments cleanup / translation
 - [ ] Translate text with `gettext`
 - [ ] Automatically set the correct application to open WEBP files on Fedora GNOME & XFCE
+- [ ] Install iFuse for distributions that require it
 - [ ] Automatically configure Linux Mint's mirrors (probably not feasible)